 I built the bird house and the little chair.
 Some years the peonies bloom, sometimes not.
 Sparrows nest in there.

 This vibrant shocking pink peony is a relative of a peony that dates back to WW2.
 While it isn't as big as my white peonies, this one holds a special place in my heart since it was from my dear mother-in-law's peony that she transplanted from her home during the 40's.
-She has been gone for many years now but every year when my special peony blooms it reminds me of her.

 Every spring my peony bush near my driveway entrance at my home has buds on it that blossom into pristine pink blooms that are transparent as the sun catches a petal of the bloom.